dmelo/diogomelofh/content/index.md

 I am a brazilian software engineer who loves computers, traveling, movies and music.
 I started developing software in 2005, when I startted my B.S in Computer Science.
-I hope to never stop.
+I hope I never stop.

 This site is mainly is about Linux, Web development and some quick geek tricks.
 Whenever I solve some problem and I think it might be useful for others (or